|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A third Ontario government policy failure has been primary metering of tenants in major buildings.
 While that metering encourages energy conservation it financially discourages load management.
 In a non-fossil electricity system peak demand minimization and total fossil fuel consumption minimization should be the primary goals.
 In a non-fossil electricity system the marginal cost of off-peak energy is trivial.
 The dominant cost is for financing, operating and maintaining all the equipment necessary to meet the annual peak demand, so a charge for peak demand should be the main component of a monthly electricity bill.

 A fourth Ontario government policy failure is constraining non-fossil generation or exporting non-fossil generation at about $0.01 / kWh instead of selling the surplus non-fossil energy in Ontario as interruptible energy for displacement of fossil fuels, for electrolytic hydrogen production and for charging energy storage.

 A fifth Ontario government policy failure is over subsidization of wind and solar generation in preference to nuclear generation.
-This over subsidization mainly occurs because the cost of energy storage, transmission and distribution per reliable delivered kWh for wind and solar generation is many times the corresponding cost of energy storage, transmission and distribution per reliable delivered kWh for nuclear generation.
+This over subsidization mainly occurred because the cost of energy storage, transmission and distribution per reliable delivered kWh for wind and solar generation is many times the corresponding cost of energy storage, transmission and distribution per reliable delivered kWh for nuclear generation.